The Scottish Hydrogen and Fuel Cell Association (SHFCA) promotes and develops Scottish expertise in fuel cells and hydrogen technologies.

 SHFCA brings together Scotland’s specialised fuel cell companies, power generation companies, academic institutions, research and development bodies, energy consultants, Scottish Enterprise and local enterprise companies and councils with an interest in Hydrogen & Fuel Cells.
 Membership is open to all-comers.

-The 9th SHFCA annual conference will be held in will be held in Glasgow, Scotland’s largest city, at the Technology & Innovation Centre.
+The 10th SHFCA annual conference will be held in will be held in Dundee, one of Scotland’s most vibrant cities.

 The conference will bring together SHFCA members and invited expert speakers for sessions which will explore how hydrogen and fuel cells can be the smarter choice in Heat, Power and Transport applications.

 An all day conference aimed at oil and gas engineering companies based in the North East and individuals wishing to learn about why and how to make a transition into Clean Tech from those who have already done it.
 Find out from renowned energy business leaders the why, what and how of diversifying from Oil & Gas into Clean Tech, and the importance of starting now.

 The 8th World Hydrogen Technologies Convention is being held in Tokyo, Japan.
 WHTC 2019 provides a forum for the scientific, industrial, governmental and general audiences from all over the world to gather together and present their most recent research findings, and to offer a stimulating atmosphere to discuss and exchange ideas on frontier research topics and future possibilities in hydrogen energy technologies.

 The 3rd European Conference on Sustainable Ammonia Solutions aims to gather industry and academics, including well-known experts, developers and scientists to present the latest research results, present achievements, application fields and business prospects in energy solutions.
 This conference welcomes all researchers, industrialists, scientists as well as student and corporate delegates to participate and to have a great experience.